A man calculating his taxes or finances.

 What Is ROI In Real Estate Investing?

-Return on investment (ROI) is a metric that helps real estate investors evaluate whether they should buy an investment property and compare, apples to apples, one investment to another.
+Return on investment (ROI) is a metric that helps real estate investors evaluate whether they should buy an investment property or compare one investment to another.
 ROI allows investors to predict, based on comparables, the profit margin they should realize on their real estate – either through flipping homes or renting properties – as a percentage of cost.

-When it comes to real estate investments, ROI is an important tool for any investor regardless of their experience level as it provides a concrete, factual look at how profitable a potential investment might be.
+When it comes to real estate investments, ROI is an important tool for any investor regardless of their experience level.
+It provides a concrete, factual look at how profitable a potential investment might be.

 See What You Qualify For